roy-jingyang/OrdinoR-doc/source/examples/infsyst2020yang-arya.rst

    access the demo.
 You should see a webpage like the following.
    |fig:index|
 4. Import an event log, specify and configure the methods for organizational model discovery.
-Then click on "Discovery".
+Then click on "Discover model".
 5. The visualization of the model will be presented when the discovery procedure succeeds.
 You can view the details using the following
    actions: